 Taking his hens eggs.
 Roosters and some mature cockerels know about eggs and nests.
 I had one rooster in particular who got very upset if he caught me taking eggs from one of his hen's nests.
 I’ve had others who are completely fascinated by piles of eggs.
 They strut and cluck around the nest and even sit on the eggs for short periods of time.
 Both hens and roosters will defend a nest containing eggs.

 Stress.
 Chickens don’t cope with stress very well.
-With hens they are more likely to having egg laying problems initially and extreme stress can send a hen into paralysis.
-Roosters tend to react to stress with aggressive behaviour.
+With hens, they are more likely to having egg laying problems initially and extreme stress can send a hen into paralysis.
+Roosters tend to react to stress with aggressive behavior.
 Like many other creatures, roosters can gauge the confidence and mental state of other creatures.
-Highly strung, nervous erratic people tend to provoke adverse behaviour in roosters.
+Highly strung, nervous erratic people tend to provoke adverse behavior in roosters.

-I’ve found that coop cleaning particularity when there are eggs in the nest boxes can illicit early signs of stress in roosters that if ignored could lead to aggression.
+I’ve found that coop cleaning particularly when there are eggs in the nest boxes can illicit early signs of stress in roosters that if ignored could lead to aggression.

 Dealing With Aggressive Roosters.

 The best way to deal with aggression is not to get to the point where it happens.
-An important step in this direction is to recognise the difference between a domesticated rooster and a tame rooster.
+An important step in this direction is to recognize the difference between a domesticated rooster and a tame rooster.
 I’ve never kept a tame rooster, I don’t think I’ve ever met one.
-The people I know who keep mixed free range flocks all work with roosters on the same principle; they are essentially feral creatures and need to be treated with the same respect as any other feral creature.
-I and other chicken keepers I know can handle their roosters, but that ability has little to do with trust, or tameness, or being the one that provides them with food and shelter.
-It’s about understanding your position in the tribe and knowing what is likely to produce reactive aggressive behaviour.
+The people I know who keep mixed free-range flocks all work with roosters on the same principle; they are essentially feral creatures and need to be treated with the same respect as any other feral creature.
+I and other chicken keepers I know can handle their roosters, but that ability has little to do with trust or tameness or being the one that provides them with food and shelter.
+It’s about understanding your position in the tribe and knowing what is likely to produce reactive aggressive behavior.

 There are seemingly endless suggestions on what to do if it all goes wrong and a rooster attacks you from beating him to death to picking him up a cuddling him.